BCE (3 Tishrei 3338): On the civil

 1874(2nd of Tishrei, 5635) Second Day of Rosh Hashanah

-1874: “The Jewish New Year” published today described the observance of the holiday by the Jews of New York City as well as a preview of the upcoming holiday of Yom Kippur, “the greatest and most solemn of all the Jewish religious days, it being the only one upon which Jews kneel in their devotions.
+1874: “The Jewish New Year” published today in the secular press described the observance of the holiday by the Jews of New York City as well as a preview of the upcoming holiday of Yom Kippur, “the greatest and most solemn of all the Jewish religious days, it being the only one upon which Jews kneel in their devotions.

 1874: It was reported today that there are upward of 100,000 Jews living in New York.